×

 How Can a Lawyer Protect the Rights of Gay and Lesbian Parents?

 There are numerous ways a Charlotte LGBT family law attorney can help protect the rights of same-sex parents and couples.
-At Waple & Houk, we defend the rights of gay and lesbian couples by representing them in the following areas:
+At Waple & Houk, PLLC, we defend the rights of gay and lesbian couples by representing them in the following areas:

 • Prenuptial Agreements: Prenuptial agreements, popularly known as prenups, are written agreements between spouses that dictate how a couple will divide debts, money, investment portfolios, and other financial assets should the couple decide to end the marriage.
 Typically, couples sign prenuptial agreements before tying the knot.
 The prenuptial agreement lists each person’s property and debt and outlines how they will divide the property (including all debts) after marriage.
 Prenups are becoming more and more popular, and same-sex couples are also using these agreements to protect their individual property before committing to marriage.
 An LGBT family lawyer can help gay and lesbian couples draft prenuptial agreements and exercise the rights contained in them.